-Stabilizing one’s mood during the initial recovery process may mean the difference between a successful and an unsuccessful recovery.
-A meat-free diet, in combination with plenty of exercise and counseling, can be the key to leveling out your mood and providing clarity needed to quit the addictive substance.
+Stabilizing one’s mood during the initial recovery process may mean the difference between a successful and unsuccessful recovery.
+A meat-free diet, in combination with plenty of exercise and counseling, can be the key to leveling out your mood and providing the clarity needed to quit the addictive substance.

 The following are examples of drug and alcohol treatment centers that have been recognized by PETA to provide vegetarian-friendly (including vegan) diet options as wells as other holistic treatment services, to service the whole individual.

-The Caron Foundation, is located in Berks County, Pennsylvania and offers five-star eating. “…the Caron Foundation is a vegan’s paradise.”
+The Caron Foundation is located in Berks County, Pennsylvania and offers five-star eating. “…the Caron Foundation is a vegan’s paradise.”
 A not-for-profit leader in behavioral health and addiction rehab.
 The Caron Foundation has impacted thousands of lives in their 60 years of service.

-The Meadows, is located in Wickenburg Arizona and has helped patients for 40 years with various types of addiction including drug and alcohol and eating disorders.
+The Meadows is located in Wickenburg Arizona and has helped patients for 40 years with various types of addiction including drug and alcohol and eating disorders.
 The Meadows has a holistic approach to healing and believes that to fully heal one must address the underlying conditions that lead to addiction.

-These are just a few examples of treatment centers that offer vegan diets, and more centers are adding this option to their offerings everyday.
+These are just a few examples of treatment centers that offer vegan diets, and more centers are adding this option to their offerings every day.
 It is important to consider these options and many more as you decide on the right place for your individual needs.